omegat-org/omegat/release/readme.txt

   Jmyspell 2.1.4 (LGPL License)

 ==============================================================================
- 5. Is OmegaT bugging you ?
-Do you need help ?
+ 5. Is OmegaT bugging you?
+Do you need help?

 Before reporting a bug, make sure that you have thoroughly checked the documentation.
 What you see may instead be a characteristic of OmegaT that you have just discovered.
-If you check the OmegaT log and you see words like "Error", "Warning", "Exception", or "died unexpectedly" then you are on to something (the log.txt is located in the user preferences directory, see the manual for its location).
+If you check the OmegaT log and you see words like "Error", "Warning", "Exception", or "died unexpectedly" then you have probably discovered a genuine problem (the log.txt is located in the user preferences folder, see the manual for its location).

-The next thing you do is confirm what you found with other users, to make sure this has not already been reported.
+The next thing to do is to confirm what you found with other users, to make sure this has not already been reported.
 You can verify the bug report page at SourceForge too.
-Only when you are sure you are the first to have found some reproductible sequence of event that triggered something not supposed to happen should you file a bug report.
+Only when you are sure you are the first to have found some reproducible sequence of event that triggered something not supposed to happen should you file a bug report.

 Every good bug report needs exactly three things.